Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

 * Run `python misc/command_builder.py` or `python misc\\command_builder.py` for Windows.

 ### Preparation
+#### Reconnaissance
-1. Before launching attacks, first observe how the LLM output is processed and identify the relevant capabilities or surfaces exposed:
+Before launching attacks, first observe how the LLM output is processed and identify the relevant capabilities or exposed surfaces.
-2. Investigate the environment and interfaces:
-3. Ask the LLM what tools or functions are available:
+1. Ask the LLM what tools or functions are available, such as:
     - API access (e.g., MCP or plugin interfaces)
-    - Database interaction (potential for SQL injection) -> SQLi
+    - Database interaction -> SQLi
     - Code execution (e.g., Python or system commands) -> RCE
-4. Understand how LLM responses are rendered:
+2. Understand how LLM responses are rendered:
     - HTML rendering: May expose XSS vulnerabilities -> XSS
     - Markdown rendering: May allow Markdown Injection -> Markdown Injection

-Once you know the possible attack, you can get rid of the others by specifying the following.
+Once you’ve identified the possible attack vectors, you can disable the irrelevant ones using the following options:
 * --no-rce
 * --no-sqli
 * --no-xss
 * --no-mdi

+#### Mode Selection
+1. If you have the system prompt and the system does not have either database integration nor code execution, you can use *S*imulate
+2. If you want to perform the attack against the system, you can use *A*ttack mode.
+3. If the webapp is too complicated (authentication, websocket), use *G*enerate mode to get the attack pattern so that you can use them to use by yourself.

 ## How to Edit the attack patterns